mapsync/irvine-advisory2/site/content/post/boil-water-advisory-1.md

 ---
-title: BOIL WATER ADVISORY
+title: BOIL WATER ADVISORY LIFTED
 draft: false
-date: 2025-06-24T11:22:16.797Z
+date: 2025-06-25T20:00:47.357Z
-description: Boil water advisory issued for customers from 526 Broadway to Sycamore Street.
-This advisory includes High Street and Chandler St.
+description: "Boil water advisory has been LIFTED that was issued for customers from 526 Broadway to Sycamore Street.
+This advisory includes High Street and Chandler St. "
-image: /img/download.jpg
+image: /img/lifted-1-.jpg
 ---
-I﻿MU water customers who live on Broadway between 526 and Sycamore need to boil water before consumption.
-This advisory includes High Street and Chandler street.
-For more information contact 606-723-2344
+I﻿MU water customers who live on Broadway between 526 and Sycamore, High Street and Chandler street no longer need to boil water.